zostera/django-bootstrap3/CONTRIBUTING.md

 You will need some knowledge of git, github, and Python/Django development.
 Using a Python virtual environment is advised.

-This project uses [Hatch](https://github.com/pypa/hatch) for environments and builds.

 ### Local installation

 This section assumes you know about local Python versions and virtual environments.